api3dao/oev-v1-compound/README.md

 yarn adaptors:build
 ```

-- Open `api3-adaptors/config.json` and add your asset details.
+- Open `api3-adaptors/config.json` and add your asset and network details.
 You also need proxy contract address for each asset you are going to add.
 Head over to the [API3 Market](https://market.api3.org/) and get the proxy contract address for the assets you want to add.

 You can also check out [this guide](https://docs.api3.org/guides/dapis/subscribing-to-dapis/) on subscribing to dAPIs and getting a proxy address.
+For now, only 3 assets are supported.
+Do not add any more assets in the config.

 *NOTE: It is advisable to use a private RPC for the deployments.
 If the protocol deployment fails, try using another RPC.*